About the Simkin Center

 Using PALS Doulas' organizational model, doulas around the country joined together to found DONA International.
 Simkin Center was the first organization to be granted DONA approval for curriculum and faculty.

-Simkin Center courses take place at the Bastyr University campus in Kenmore, Washington, and Bastyr University California in San Diego, California, unless otherwise noted.
+Simkin Center courses take place at the Bastyr University campus in Kenmore, Washington, unless otherwise noted.
 Student can stay on campus in Kenmore for a reasonable price.

 - There is a basic dorm room available on campus, steps away from your classroom.
 More info (pdf).